AFRICAN COMMUNITY FUND

 11.3.
 Valuation of Shares: Upon the effective date of withdrawal, the Member's shares shall be redeemed at their Net Asset Value (NAV) per share, calculated based on the most recent audited financial statements or a special valuation conducted by an independent valuer if the withdrawal occurs between audit cycles.

-- The redemption price shall reflect the Member's pro-rata share of the Fund's assets, including accrued reserves, minus any outstanding liabilities attributable to that Member.
+- The redemption price shall reflect the Member's pro rata share of the Fund's assets, including accrued reserves, minus any outstanding liabilities attributable to that Member.

 - The value shall strictly reflect the underlying asset value without speculative premium or discount.